-In all P2P networks peers should be able to find each other.
-This is not a simple task and requires a smart mechanism to introduce peers to other peers.
-The P2P network cannot have a central authority as this will imply a point that can be taken down and therefore let the whole system collapse.
+A second requirement is that peers should be able to communicate with each other even though some peers are behind a NAT box.
+In the next paragraph is explained what a NAT box is.
+The communication is enabled in a peer discovery mechanism where peers are introduced to each other.
+It is impossible for the peer discovery mechanism to have a central authority as this will imply a central point that can be taken down and therefore let the whole system collapse.
+With a central authority in the overlay the system will become harder to maintain, could easily become the bottleneck of the performance of the system and would give some extra security threats.
+The code of the central authority would become different from the other peers and would require separate updating and monitoring which would increase the cost of maintenance of the entire system significantly.
 With no central authority the overlay can only be shut down if the entire internet is shutdown.
-In addition, with a central authority the overlay will become harder to maintain, could easily become the bottleneck of the performance of the system and gives some extra security threats.
-The code of the central authority would become different from the other peers and would require separate updating and monitoring.
-This adds to the cost of maintenance of the entire system.
-Next to a computationally and memory efficient and accurate latency estimation algorithm the latency estimation algorithm should be fully decentralized.
-Full decentralization means that there is no dependence on centralized components.
-There can be no central authority in the low latency overlay.
-The GNP algorithm by Zhang et al (2002) requires some centralized component to enable fast calculation of latency's.
-The latency estimator in the overlay should do the latency estimation in a new smart way.